AI capital acceleration directly cannibalizes white-collar payroll

 - 2026-W19

-May 8 BLS April nonfarm payrolls: +115k (more than double the 55k consensus); unemployment held at 4.3%; wages +3.6% YoY.
-The labor-market stability signal runs in the opposite direction from the Big Tech layoff accumulation.
+May 8 BLS April nonfarm payrolls: +115k (more than double 55k consensus); unemployment held at 4.3%; wages +3.6% YoY.
+The labor-market stability signal runs opposite to Big Tech layoff accumulation.
 Same week: 54% of Fortune 100 employees on 5-day in-office mandates (up from 11% prior year); Fidelity and PNC moved to full-time RTO.
 Macro labor statistics remain decoupled from Big Tech action for the fifth consecutive week — the gap itself has hardened into a quarterly variable.

 Editor's note